sourcegraph/handbook/content/support/customer-support-triaging.md

 In order to set-up the team for success meeting our internal 1-hour SLA, it is critical that the triage team triages every ticket that comes in within ~10 minutes of it coming in.

+That said, there may be times when we have unusally large amount of work or more folks are out than normal and it is fine customers have to wait.
+In such [situations](support-prioritization.md#:~:text=When%20we%20have%20an%20unusually%20large%20amount%20of%20work%20or%20more%20folks%20are%20out%20than%20normal%2C%20it%20is%20fine%20if%20customers%20(including%20pre-sales)%20have%20to%20wait.%20In%20such%20situations%2C%20we%20will%20communicate%20proactively%2C%20letting%20them%20know%20that%20we%20have%20team%20members%20arriving%20in%20another%20few%20hours%20who%20will%20be%20able%20to%20help%20them.), the person triaging can help set expectations and invite the customer to share whether there is more urgency than may be immediately apparent.

 ## How to triage like a pro

 - **Step 1:** In the triage view, the first step is to open a ticket and understand the context of the message.
 Slow down and have a closer look at the content and the medium from which the message originated (emails tend to be rare).
 Is this related to another open issue?
 Is this a new issue?
 Is this not an issue at all?